-HUMAN RESOURCES INFORMATION SYSTEMS (HRIS) ANALYST
+HUMAN RESOURCES BUSINESS SYSTEMS ANALYST

 Duties may include but are not limited to the following:

-- Participates in the specification, review, testing and implementation of HRIS system upgrades and re-implementations; conducts analysis to determine changes in functionality between product versions and recommends necessary customizations; identifies issues or problems and works with functional and technical staff to recommend and implement solutions; develops and maintains training and documentation of system for end users.
+- Participates in the specification, review, testing and implementation of HR system upgrades and re-implementations; conducts analysis to determine changes in functionality between product versions and recommends necessary customizations; identifies issues or problems and works with functional and technical staff to recommend and implement solutions; develops and maintains training and documentation of system for end users.

 REQUIRED KNOWLEDGE AND SKILLS

 Working knowledge of: Principles and practices of human resources and personnel administration; principles and methods of systems analysis, including business process analysis tools and methods; principles and practices of project management; principles and practices of public administration; operations, services, and activities of human resource information systems; methods of data generation, data collection, and database management; methods and techniques of statistical research and analysis; applicable Federal, State and local personnel and EEO laws and case law, rules, regulations, codes and ordinances; County government organization and operations; general functions, capabilities, characteristics and limitations of human resource information systems and devices as they apply to performing business and systems analysis.